Mo - Do: 9 - 16 Uhr

 The degree program

-The degree program “International Culture-Historical Studies” (Internationale Kulturhistorische Studien; IKHS) is an interdisciplinary and research-oriented PhD program that provides insights into different subjects to teach the diverse aspects, questions and culture-historical approaches of different disciplines of the humanities.
+The degree program “International Cultural-Historical Studies” (Internationale Kulturhistorische Studien; IKHS) is an interdisciplinary and research-oriented program that provides insights into different subjects to teach the diverse aspects, questions and culture-historical approaches of different disciplines of the humanities.
 It enables students to analyse and interpret different and complex cultural historical and social developments and processes.
 Specialization in specific epochs enables the students to set focuses.
 The choice regarding subjects and epochs offers a high degree of flexibility and the option of studying based on personal inclination and professional targets.

-The subjects involved in the degree program are: History,
+The subjects involved in the degree program are: History, Philosophy, Protestant and Catholic Theology, English/American Studies, German Studies, Romance Studies, Art Studies and Musicology.

 Students choose specialization modules from these subjects, which are taken within two or three of the following available epoch areas based on subject combination program: